-How to become a social media manager: 8 tips
+How to become a social media manager: My 8 tips

-Being a social media manager is a pretty sweet gig.
-You get to be creative, work with cool people, and (best of all) stay connected to what’s going on in the world.
+I love it, as I get to be creative, work with cool people, learning more about their industry and business, and (best of all) I stay connected to what’s going on in the world.

-But it’s not all fun and games.
-As a social media manager, you’re also responsible for creating and curating content, managing community engagement, and measuring results.
+But, believe me, it’s not all fun and games.
+As a social media manager, I am also responsible for creating and curating content, managing community engagement, and measuring results.
+This can be quite time consuming and even stressful at times.

 It’s a lot of work, but it can be incredibly rewarding.
-If you’re passionate about communication and want to make a difference in the world, then becoming a social media manager might be the perfect career for you.
+If you’re passionate about communication, helping your clients grow and want to make a difference in the world, then becoming a social media manager might be the perfect career for you.
+I would not change it for the world!

 1. Learn how to use the different social media platforms.

-If you want to be a social media manager, you need to know a lot about the different platforms that are out there.
-Spend some time getting to know the most popular ones, like Facebook, Twitter, and Instagram.
-Find out how each platform works and how businesses are using them to reach their target audiences.
+If you want to be a successful social media manager, you need to know a lot about the different platforms that are out there.
+I suggest spending some time getting to know the most popular ones, like Facebook, Twitter, and Instagram.
+Find out how each platform works and how businesses, your potential clients, are using them to reach their target audiences.

-So, before you start using social media for business purposes, make sure you take the time to learn how each platform works.
+So, before you start using social media for business purposes, make sure you take the time to learn how each of these platforms work.

 2. Keep up with what’s going on in social media.

-You need to be actively seeking out new content and developments.
-A good way to do this is to follow industry news sources and influencers.
-As I mentioned a moment ago, the first and best place to start is by setting up Google Alerts for key terms related to social media, and make a point of reading through the results every day.
+You need to be actively seeking out new content and developments, so the first and best place to start is by setting up Google Alerts for key terms related to social media, and make a point of reading through the results every day.

 This will help you to identify any new trends or developments that you need to be aware of.
 Additionally, following influencers will give you a better sense of what content is resonating with your audience.
 By staying on top of social media, you can ensure that you’re always ahead of the curve.